quark-zju/gitdb/README.md

 **Q: Why sync git objects to database?**

 A: Easier deployment.
-Usually applications on running multiple nodes can connect to a centric database but do not have a centric filesystem.
+Especially for applications which use git, run on multiple instances, have a centric database and do not have a centric filesystem.

 **Q: Does gitdb scale?**

 A: Sadly git does not scale and neither does gitdb.
    Repos with thousands of commits probably won't perform well.
-   If you need to delete unused objects (gitable.GC), do not store too many repos because GC will scan the whole table.
+   A lot of small repos should be okay, as long as GC performance is not important.

-   Things can be better using recursive SQL query.
-However some databases (namely MySQL 5.6) do not support it.
-For now, gitdb chooses to not use complex SQLs and be compatible with MySQL 5.6.
+   Things could be much better using recursive SQL queries (Common Table Expressions).
+However MySQL 5.6 does not support it while it is a target gitdb must support.
+   MySQL stored procedures could help but it will be some extra and probably non-portable work.
-   Database latency is extremely important to gitdb performance.
-Keep database as near as possible to the application.
+   Therefore, database latency is extremely important to gitdb performance.
+Keep the database and the application as near as possible.

 **Q: Will Import and Export ignore existing objects?**